mmberg/pythonescaperoom/README.md

 # How to create a solution

 As a player you will have to develop little algorithms in Python with your favorite editor (which you store locally) to solve the challenges.
 For every level you have to create a .py-file with a method called ``run`` and one parameter.
+For the sake of simplicity you can use the existing ``solutions`` folder to save your code.

 Minimal example without functionality:

 	def run(secret):
 		pass

 The parameter can be called as you like, e.g. ``secret``, ``data`` or ``input_data``.
 The Escape Room environment will use it to pass the secret information defined in any room (see ``data`` in ExampleRoom) to your solution function.
-You can then create your algorithm and return the solution.
+You can then create your algorithm that uses the secret as input and return the solution.

 	def run(secret):
 		solution = do_some_magic(secret)
 		return solution

 You can then upload the .py-file and check your solution.

 # How to create a new room

+A room can consist of different levels.
+Consider each room a different game, while each level is a step towards solving the game.
-As a developer you may want to create new rooms and levels.
+As a developer you need to create new rooms and levels.
 All rooms are Python classes in the 'rooms' folder.
 They should be derived from class ``EscapeRoom``:

 	class AnotherRoom(EscapeRoom):